 For numerous reasons, the tragic post-contact treatment of the Wadatika also allowed for preservation of the language and many traditional subsistence and cultural practices.
 Our tribal ways endured because of returning survivors lived in a tight-knit tribal encampment with very limited resources, and they relied on one another to stay alive.
 Our children weren't allowed in public schools, and until the 1920's we were basically a forgotten tribal people.
 When the Indian agents did come to our remote encampment to take children to boarding school, people often successfully hid their children.
 When a small tribal school was established in the 1920's, attendance was ephemeral, and the Wadatika children continued to use their Paiute language outside of school hours.
 By the 1940's more of our children were being sent to boarding schools and later were admitted to the public schools in the town of Burns, Oregon.
 A gradual shift toward increased use of English as a first language didn't occur in earnest until the 1960's.
 Many traditional cultural practices endured and are still practiced among living tribal members.

-Financial resources to protect our cultural practices and preserve our heritage are scarce.
-Because of our limited financial resources, we only recently re-established and maintain a Culture & Heritage Department.
+Financial resources to protect our cultural resources and preserve our heritage are scarce.
+Because of our limited financial resources, we only recently re-established and have been able to maintain a Culture & Heritage Department.
 In addition to the federally mandated cultural resource management activities on and off the reservation, the Culture & Heritage Department is tasked with seeking and acquiring resources to assure our tribal history, language, and traditional life ways are preserved and sustained.
 Such preservation and revitalization is of highest priority while funding for such efforts is extremely difficult to acquire.